wavebeem/wavebeem.com/src/blog/2020-10-14-tagged-unions.md

 The key here is that the state is all stored in a single variable which is an object.
 This is required so we can completely change the properties in an object.
 The old React `this.setState` method on class components is not suitable for tagged unions, since it merges the new state into the old state, instead of replacing it.

-The basic requirement of a tagged union in JavaScript is an object with a property called `type`, `kind`, `mode`, or something like that.
+The basic requirement of a tagged union in JavaScript is an object with a property like `type`, `kind`, or `mode` (the "tag" in "tagged union") to indicate which state you're in.

 ```js
 this.state = {